- Asian and Middle Eastern Studies

 - European and Middle Eastern Languages

-- Oriental Studies with Classics (T9Q8)
+- Asian and Middle Eastern Studies with Classics (T9Q8)

-- Theology and Oriental Studies (VT69)
+- Theology & Asian and Middle Eastern Studies (VT69)

 If you are applying for a joint course, you may need to take a separate test in your other subject.
 You can confirm this at www.ox.ac.uk/tests.